OpenDSA/OpenDSA-stable/RST/en/List/ListADT.rst

 (Of course, we can always choose to sort the elements on the list if we want, its just that keeping the elements sorted is not an inherent property of being a list.
-Chapters :chap:`Sorting` and :chap:`Searching`
-treat the problems of how to create and search sorted lists efficiently.)

 Each list element must have some data type.
-In the simple list implementations discussed in this chapter, all elements of the list are usually assumed to have the same data type, although there is no conceptual objection to lists whose elements have differing data types if the application requires it (see Module :numref:`<Multilists>`).
+In the simple list implementations discussed in this chapter, all elements of the list are usually assumed to have the same data type, although there is no conceptual objection to lists whose elements have differing data types if the application requires it.
-The operations defined as part of the list ADT do not depend on the elemental data type.
+The operations defined as part of the list :term:`ADT` do not depend on the elemental :term:`data type`.
 For example, the list ADT can be used for lists of integers, lists of characters, lists of payroll records, even lists of lists.